Great-Sun-Group/greatsun-dev/README.md

-# credex-dev
+# Credex-Dev

-Development environment for the credex-core API and client apps
+Development environment for the Credex ecosystem, including credex-core API and credex-bot client apps.

-## Unified Development Environment Setup
+## Overview

-This repository contains a unified development environment for the Credex ecosystem, including both credex-core and credex-bot as submodules, with credex-dev implemented in Python for testing, data analysis, and transaction simulation.
+This repository contains a unified development environment for the Credex ecosystem, including both credex-core and credex-bot as submodules.
+It provides tools for testing, data analysis, and transaction simulation.

+## Prerequisites

+- GitHub account with access to Credex repositories
+- Git
+- Docker and Docker Compose (for local development)
+- Visual Studio Code (recommended)

+## Setup

 ### For Codespaces